XanaduAI/all-you-need-is-spin/README.md

 ## Warnings
 Currently, the feature we used for the simulations is not fully integrated with the latest release of PennLane-Lightning.
-Thus it is required to compile PennyLane-Lightning from source.
+It is instead implemented in [merge_mat_sparse_adj](https://github.com/PennyLaneAI/pennylane-lightning/tree/merge_mat_sparse_adj) branch of PennyLane-Lightning.
+Thus users need to compile this branch from source.
 The recommended way is using a Python virtual environment populated with the packages in `requirements.txt`.
 After cloning the repository, you may run
 ```bash
 $ python3 -m venv env
 $ source ./env/bin/activate